jltinker/IsolationCriterion/README.md

 The pure sample is pure relative to a full group-finding algorithm (compared to the group catalog's sample of pure centrals), to ~98% at all stellar masses.
 The completenss of the pure sample (relative to the group catalog's pure sample) is about 70%.
 The completenss of the pure sample relative to everthing the group catalog calls a central (P[sat]<0.5) is ~60%.

 The complete sample is pure relative to the full catalog central sample at about 95%.
 The complete sample is complete relative to the full catalog of all centrals at about 75%.

+If PHOTOZ_ERROR is specified in the command line, the code assumes a Gaussian error on the given redshift with width sigma=(1+z)*error.
+I'm currently working on updating that to input individual errors per object, as well as non-Gaussian PDFs.

 The following plot shows the performance of the code under various conditions.
 <img src="plots/isolation_performance.png" width="500"/>